 Open adoption is the most common form of adoption practiced in the United States.
-Depending on the circumstances and the people involved in the adoption, however, there are varying levels of “openness.”
+Depending on the circumstances and the people involved in the adoption; however, there are varying levels of openness.
 Some open adoptions limit contact with birth parents to letters exchanged through an adoption agency or attorney.
 Some people make contact whenever it seems natural.
 Others, like the LaBontes, consider their child’s birth parents to be an extension of their own family, and spend quite a bit of leisure time together.

 “You can never have too much love.
 The more, the merrier.
-If you’re going to love my child– I’m all for that,” says Trudy.
+If you’re going to love my child–I’m all for that,” says Trudy.

 Here are seven principles you can apply to make your open adoption work for everyone involved:

-Being able to see that their child is healthy, happy, safe, and loved can bring birth parents a great deal of comfort while they cope with the grief that occurs after placing a baby in an adoptive family.
+Being able to see that their child is healthy, happy, safe, and loved can bring birth parents a great deal of comfort about open adoption while they cope with the grief that occurs after placing a baby in an adoptive family.
 Ashley and Tyler Johnson, who adopted their daughter, Ellie, in April 2012, spent a lot of time with their daughter’s birth mother before Ellie’s birth.
-Afterwards, however, they only saw her on a few occasions, all of which occurred shortly after Ellie was born.
-“I think she kind of needed to know that Ellie was in a good home– just to see her here, with us,” says Ashley.
+Afterward, however, they only saw her on a few occasions, all of which occurred shortly after Ellie was born.
+“I think she kind of needed to know that Ellie was in a good home–just to see her here, with us,” says Ashley.
 “She told us that it makes her happy to see Ellie with us and that it brings her peace.”
 They tried to set up some times to get together but they just couldn’t ever make it work.
 “Maybe she was busy, or forgot, or whatever,” explains Ashley.
 “So we are making sure that we are staying available but not forcing her, just in case she doesn’t feel comfortable, or if she’s not ready, or if she’s just trying to move on with her life.”

 2. The Child’s Best Interests